Nandini9634/What-To-Watch_next_On-Netflix/README.md

 5. Data mapping
 6. Recommend with Pearsons' R correlation ( Recommendation model)

-We have used only one dataset but you can use more datasets available in the given link: https://drive.google.com/drive/folders/1uifm-Q6QZaoQsK-JfByrK-I4vQKJlJo8?usp=sharing
+I have used only one dataset but you can use more datasets available in the given link: https://drive.google.com/drive/folders/1uifm-Q6QZaoQsK-JfByrK-I4vQKJlJo8?usp=sharing